 In addition, if you write a good logline, the reader should be drawn into the main topic so that they don’t need to dig too deeply to find the next part of your text.

-Each lends itself more naturally to specific types of scripts, so understanding these styles is really helpful when picking out how to structure your own script.
-One of the simplest forms of story structure is the logline, which is a summary of the entire story in one sentence.
+Each lends itself more naturally to specific types of scripts, so understanding these styles is helpful when picking out how to structure your script.
+One of the simplest forms of story structure is the logline, which summarizes the entire story in one sentence.

 Each act contains four to five acts, with a sub-act within each of those acts.
-Many aspiring writers struggle when it comes to developing a script that follows a conventional three-act structure.
-However, there are many tools you can use to help you structure your script so that it follows this structure easily.
-How to write a script that follows a three-act structure begins with the most basic part of writing, which is character development.
+Many aspiring writers struggle to develop a script that follows a conventional three-act structure.
+However, there are many tools you can use to help you structure your script to follow this structure easily.
+Writing a script that follows a three-act structure begins with the most basic part of writing, which is character development.

 A logline will generally be the same every time, though some slight variations will be needed depending on the nature of the story.
 If the protagonist is described in the logline, this will serve as the “back story,” which is necessary to understand what’s happening.

 Most screenplay students find a two-sentence logline far more compelling than a four-page treatment.
 But if you’re working on a script about an adult who’s also an adult love interest, you’ll need to develop supporting characters as well.

 This is why it’s essential to keep the plot and the emotional beats in place, so you can develop the characters around the main event without confusing your reader.
 In a three-act structure, the story’s focal point moves from one activity to the next.